How to build your own ASP-based system?!: Meta programming

 \subsection{Meta encoding}

 The facts obtained from reifying a logic program can now be used to instantiate meta encodings.
-Such an encoding allows us to reestablish the original or attribute a different meaning to program constructs.
+Such encodings allow us to reestablish the original or attribute a different meaning to program constructs.